hiddentao/rules/devdocs/project.md

 - **Publishing:**
   - Uses a GitHub Actions workflow with release-please to manage releases and upload assets (NPM package, native binaries, and `dist/rules.js`).
   - Leverages conventional commits for semantic versioning.
+  - All conventional commit types (feat, fix, chore, docs, perf, refactor, style, test) are configured to trigger releases:
+    - feat commits trigger minor releases
+    - All other commit types trigger patch releases
+  - Binary artifacts (rules-win.exe, rules-macos, rules-linux) from the ./dist-bin/ directory are automatically attached as downloadable assets to each GitHub release.
+  - Release creation and publishing only occur when changes are merged to the main branch, and the release-please PR is accepted.
 - **Testing:**
   - Bun's test framework for end-to-end testing with 20-second timeouts.
   - The execa package for cross-platform binary execution in tests.